Woody Guthrie: Pacific Northwest

 Video: In 1941 Guthrie wrote songs for The Columbia, a documentary about the Columbia River released in 1949.
 Playing time 21:10.

 In May 1941, after a brief stay in Los Angeles, Guthrie moved to Portland, Oregon, in the neighborhood of Lents, on the promise of a job.
 Gunther von Fritsch was directing a documentary about the Bonneville Power Administration's construction of the Grand Coulee Dam on the Columbia River, and needed a narrator.
 Alan Lomax had recommended Guthrie to narrate the film and sing songs onscreen.
 The original project was expected to take 12 months, but as filmmakers became worried about casting such a political figure, they minimized Guthrie's role.
-The Department of the Interior hired him for one month to write songs about the Columbia River and the construction of the federal dams for the documentary's soundtrack.
+The Department of the Interior hired him for one month to write songs about the Columbia River and the benefits of Bonneville's construction of federal dams for the documentary's soundtrack.
 Guthrie toured the Columbia River and the Pacific Northwest.
 Guthrie said he "couldn't believe it, it's a paradise", which appeared to inspire him creatively.
 In one month Guthrie wrote 26 songs, including three of his most famous: "Roll On, Columbia, Roll On", "Pastures of Plenty", and "Grand Coulee Dam".
 The surviving songs were released as Columbia River Songs.
 The film "Columbia" was not completed until 1949 (see below).
 At the conclusion of the month in Oregon and Washington, Guthrie wanted to return to New York.
 Tired of the continual uprooting, Mary Guthrie told him to go without her and the children.
 Although Guthrie would see Mary again, once on a tour through Los Angeles with the Almanac Singers, it was essentially the end of their marriage.
 Divorce was difficult, since Mary was a Catholic, but she reluctantly agreed in December 1943.